MattiaSanna/MATLAB-Wells-Turbine-Data-Analysis/README.md

 ```

 This produces a figure with efficiency and max torque plotted against σ, using the fixed `sigma` and manually-logged `max_torque` vectors at the top of the script.

-### Note

-This README is based on the one example script and the thesis context.
-If there are more scripts in the project (e.g. for the local/pointwise measurements, or the constant-chord vs. constant-solidity comparison), let me know and I'll fold them into this structure.